Official Statistics

 This publication provides a breakdown of historical receipts, registered businesses and tonnages for the Plastic Packaging Tax (PPT).

 The publication includes revenue statistics which are up to the latest full financial year of operation before the statistics release.
-Tonnages that are included in the statistics represent the tonnages declared in the relevant financial year.
-Tonnage statistics are based on the tonnages of plastic packaging that are manufactured in and imported into to the UK.
+Tonnages that are included in the statistics represent the tonnages declared in the financial year of 2022 to 2023 and 2023 to 2024.
+Tonnage statistics are based on the tonnages of plastic packaging that are manufactured in and imported into the UK.

 This publication only includes figures for previous years.
-Forecasts of future PPT receipts are produced and published by the Office for Budget Responsibility (OBR), and can be found on their website.
+Forecasts of future PPT receipts are produced and published by the Office for Budget Responsibility.

 2.1 Classification system